swyddfa/esbonio/code/README.md

 However, the server will need access the Python environment you use to build your documentation.

 1. Open the folder containing your documentation project in VSCode, (opening a single file without an active workspace is not currently supported and will lead to errors).

 1. Using the `Python: Select Interpreter` command from the Python extension, choose the environment you use to build your documentation.
-   (You might be required to run the `Esbonio: Restart Language Server` command for it to take effect)
+   (You might be required to run the `Esbonio: Restart Language Server` command for it to take effect).

+   Alternatively, you can set the `esbonio.sphinx.pythonCommand` option to override the python interpreter used.

 1. Open a reStructuredText or markdown file from your Sphinx project.

 1. Sphinx build output will be available in Esbonio's `Output` view in VSCode's panel.

 ## Supplementry Extensions